 However, life insurance ownership/coverage unfortunately remains low as U.S. families have less disposable income than they did in the past.
 With this being said, families have had to make difficult decisions on what financial priorities take precedence, which may not include life insurance.

-LIMRA cites affordability and lack of life insurance knowledge as the two biggest reasons why consumers are reluctant to purchase a policy.
-Eighty-six percent of consumers who believe they need life insurance have not purchased a policy because they think it is too expensive.
+Studies cite affordability and lack of life insurance knowledge as the two biggest reasons why consumers are reluctant to purchase a policy.
+A large persentage of consumers who believe they need life insurance have not purchased a policy because they think it is too expensive.